Financial Aid Withdrawal Policy

 Consistent with the academic year Withdrawal/R2T4 (Return of Title IV Aid) policies in place at WCSU, students must initiate attendance (initiated attendance is defined as "attended class sessions or participated in on-line class assignments or other instructional activities") in their courses for which financial aid was calculated and awarded prior to disbursements.
 To ensure such and in the absence of attendance taking during the summer sessions, WCSU will not disburse Title IV funds until all final grades are posted for all courses for which aid was calculated and awarded.

-Should a student be assigned a grade of "W", "WF", or "F" for one or all of the courses for which aid was calculated and disbursed, aid will not be disbursed until the respective faculty confirms that the student initiated attendance with the Office of Student Financial Services.
+Should a student be assigned a grade of "W", "WF", or "F" for one or all of the courses for which aid was calculated and disbursed, aid will not be disbursed until the respective faculty confirms that the student initiated attendance with the Office of Financial Aid & Student Employment.
 Confirmation by faculty of initiated attendance will need to be made within seven (7) business days of the request.
 Should faculty fail to confirm initiated attendance, the Title IV aid will be prorated or cancelled prior to disbursement for the effect courses for which aid was calculated and awarded.